Collection Development Policy

 - The Trust provides psychological treatments for all age groups to help prevent mental distress.
 It has a national training remit to provide training to the health and social care workforce in mental health areas.
 The Library was formally set up in 1946 and included material held by the Tavistock Clinic dating from when it was originally established in 1920 to counsel shell shocked victims from the First World War.

-- The Library’s Collection Development Policy reflects the mission of the Library to support the clinical, research, training and consultancy functions of the Trust by acquiring, developing and maintaining relevant resources and making these widely available to staff and students.
+- This policy sets out how the Library and Information Service (the Library) acquires, develops, maintains, stores and makes accessible the collections it holds and is reviewed regularly.
+It reflects the mission of the Library to support the clinical, research, training and consultancy functions of the Trust making these widely available to staff and students across all Trust sites and remotely.

-- The Library has a collection of books, journals, multimedia items, pamphlets, theses, a historical collection (relating to the development of the psychological therapies and the pre-2007 publications of Tavistock and Portman Clinic staff) and an electronic repository for staff publications (post-2007).
+- The Library has a collection of books, journals, multimedia items, pamphlets, theses, an electronic repository for staff publications post-2007 and an archival book and pamphlet collection relating to the development of the psychological therapies which includes pre-2007 publications by Tavistock and Portman Clinics staff.
+There is a small collection of archival material relating to the development of the Library.
 The collection includes paper and electronic formats with an increasing emphasis on electronic provision.

 - The Library is allocated a resources budget based on the previous year’s allocation and any projected increase in the cost of texts, subscription fees for journals and electronic resources.

-- The specialist nature of the collection means that the Library needs to retain much older material in comparison to more general health, medical and social care libraries but also needs to ensure that the collection reflects new and up-to-date research and clinical developments in the Trust’s specialist fields.
+- The specialist nature of the collection means that the Library needs to retain more in the way of older material in comparison to more general health, medical and social care libraries but also needs to ensure that the collection reflects new and up-to-date research and clinical developments in the Trust’s specialist fields.

 - Any item legally published will be considered for selection, subject to material being relevant, affordable and value for money.

-- Suggestions for acquisition and purchase are welcomed from all staff, students and trainees of the Trust and can be made via the Library’s online catalogue.
-Responsibility for selection rests ultimately with the Head of Library and Learning Resources, the Deputy Librarian and the Systems Librarian.
+- Suggestions for acquisition and purchase are welcomed from all staff and trainees of the Trust and can be requested via the Library’s online catalogue.
+Responsibility for selection rests ultimately with the Head of Library and Information Services, the Deputy Librarian and the Systems Librarian.

 - New titles and resources acquired are posted on the Library’s website shortly after receipt.

-- the Head of the Library Service is a member of the Trust’s Learning and Teaching Committee (chaired by one of the Trust vice deans) which meets monthly Collection and aquisition issues are raised when new courses and new areas of training and research are developed.
+- the Head of Service is a member of the Trust’s Learning and Teaching Committee (chaired by one of two Trust vice deans) which meets monthly and the Medical Education Board which meets quarterly.
+Collection and acquisition issues are raised when new courses and new areas of training and research are developed

-- the Library’s personal librarian service (named staff members who have responsibilty for supporting a portfolio of courses with library-related queries) is proactive in encouraging course tutors and leads to highlight new themes and updating readings for their courses.
+- the Library’s personal librarian service (named staff members who have responsibility for supporting a portfolio of courses with Library-related queries) is proactive in encouraging course tutors and leads to highlight new themes and updated readings for their courses

-- The Library manages an online course readings service which provides full-text access to most core readings for current courses.
-These are made available, where Copyright permits, either as a direct PDF copy or an electronic book or journal link (secure institutional login required).
-Multiple copies are only purchased where a title has no electronic equivalent or is recommended for several courses.
+- the Library manages a large portfolio of online course readings which provides electronic full-text access to most core readings for current courses.
+These are made available, where Copyright regulations permit, either as a direct PDF copy or an electronic book or journal link (via secure institutional login).
+Multiple print copies are only purchased where a title has no electronic equivalent or is recommended for several courses

-- Teaching staff are responsible for ensuring the timely supply of reading lists to the library, in order that materials can be located, bought and supplied in advance of demand.
-It is recommended that a minimum of three months’ advance notice is given.
+- teaching staff are responsible for ensuring the timely supply of reading lists to the Library, in order that materials can be located, bought and supplied in advance of demand.
+A minimum of three months’ advanced notice is recommended.

 - Research material

-- this matrerial is purchased to support Trust-wide and departmental research interests.
-Examples include reports from Government and research bodies and materials from professional bodies (such as the Psychological Society.
+- most of this material is made available online via the Library’s catalogue and website directly from relevant bodies (such as Government and research bodies, professional bodies) to support Trust-wide and departmental research interests.
 Where online access is not available material may be considered for purchase.

 - psychological tests are not generally purchased due to cost and the problems associated with stock control for this form of material.
-The Library will consider purchasing texts and handbooks associated with tests and suggest possible sources of tests for individuals to order.
+The Library will consider purchasing texts and handbooks associated with tests and suggest possible sources for individuals or departments to order.

-- The Library will not purchase material for the sole use of individuals or offices.
+- the Library does not purchase material for the sole use of individuals or offices.

 - Supplementary material